kingnobro/LayerPeeler/README.md

 > [!IMPORTANT]
 > **Tuning Extraction Parameters**
 >
-> 1. **Morphological Opening (`--morph_kernel_size`)**
->    Since the image "before removal" and "after removal" are not guaranteed to be perfectly pixel-aligned, we use morphological opening to clean up small noise artifacts.
+> 1. **Morphological Opening (`--morph_kernel_size`)**: Since the image "before removal" and "after removal" are not guaranteed to be perfectly pixel-aligned, we use morphological opening to clean up small noise artifacts.
 >
-> 2. **Difference Threshold (`--diff_threshold`)**
->    You may need to adjust this if the layer being removed has a color very similar to the background.
+> 2. **Difference Threshold (`--diff_threshold`)**: You may need to adjust this if the layer being removed has a color very similar to the background.
 A higher threshold reduces noise but might miss faint details.

 ## Training